NathanBaldwin/clocker-mobile/README.md

 ##How it Works:

 Clocker-mobile is designed to run natively on your smartphone.
-For demoing purposes, however, you can visit (LINK COMING SOON) to try out the app.
+For demoing purposes, however, you can visit clocker-mobile.com to try out the app.

 Once you have registered for a clocker-mobile account, any user of the Clocker Web-App can search for you by name and invite you to 'join' their organization (via the 'backend' view of the Clocker Web-App).